 Money is a complex language.
-There’s the techniques and vocabulary of finance.
+There’s money knowledge and then there’s the techniques and vocabulary of finance.
 These financial techniques and tools collide with our internal values and personal money scripts.
 Next, we have the constant flow of information in our everyday lives.
 Add in the temptation to compare ourselves to others, and it can get messy.

 Money knowledge is highly unique to each and every one of us.
 How well do you know yourself?
 How accurately can you tell your own story?
 What does a fulfilling life look like to you?